anoma/typhon/docs/fromTLAtoStateright.md

 ## The state of the system, as contents of variables

-It is non-trivial to divide the state of a TLA+-spec.
+It is non-trivial to divide the state of a TLA⁺-spec.
 In fact,
 [Hewitt states](http://lambda-the-ultimate.org/node/5181?from=200&comments_per_page=200) even claims that

-> TLA+ incorrectly treats state as global,
+> TLA⁺ incorrectly treats state as global,

 although this [might actually be exaggerated](https://pron.github.io/posts/tlaplus_part1).
 The take away is,